 Moving to a new area is tough.
 (Ok, that’s an understatement, but all the words I can think of for it would rocket this blog into the PG-13 stratosphere.)
 It’s lonely, especially if you’re a stay-at-home mom or you work from home.
 And you’re never sure where to run, if it’s safe, or what.
+I set out to find a running group shortly after we landed.

 - I used Google.
 Seriously, Google: my new town’s name + “running club” resulted in finding a group of people immediately with regularly scheduled runs.
+The Bay Area Running Club has regularly scheduled social runs and track runs.

 - I finally found a use for Facebook beyond cat pictures.
 New town’s name + running, again, and I immediately found a women’s running group.
 Actually, it’s a running group of mostly moms, so we all can talk about the struggle.
 It’s real.
 And no one will blink twice at my stretch marks, since if it’s above 80 degrees, I’m not wearing a shirt.